augustinemathew/ai-agent-go/internal/task/README.md

 ## Recent Updates

+- **Improved GroupExecutor Status Propagation**: Enhanced status updates from child tasks to parent group tasks, providing real-time visibility into execution progress.
+- **Race Condition Prevention**: Implemented file locking mechanism in the PatchFileExecutor to safely handle concurrent operations on the same files.
+- **Pointer Type Consistency**: Fixed issues with task type handling to ensure all executors consistently work with pointer types rather than value types.
 - **Logging Improvements**: Removed unnecessary debugging logs from all executors for cleaner code and better performance.
 - **Test Consistency**: Aligned test assertions with current implementation for more reliable testing.
 - **Code Cleanup**: Streamlined executor implementations for better readability and maintainability.